klongi/invitation/index.md

 Dresscode is smart casual or black suit, whichever you prefer.

 Please let me know by Sunday 28.08. whether you will be able to attend the party either by message or filling out this <a href="https://forms.gle/1zPjfNDeMsBr8ZeM6">form</a>.
+Plus ones are welcome.